DS3Lab/cognival-cli/README.md

             automatically for all empty fields upon saving.
 Configurations can be overwritten with the `overwrite` flag.

       Call: `config open configuration=demo [overwrite=False] [edit=False]`

-    - properties: Edit general CogniVal properties (user directory, etc.).
-This is mainly used to set the directory for user data (embeddings, cognitive sources, configurations and results), in case this data should not reside in $HOME (e.g. due to quota restrictions).

-      Call: `config properties`

     - show: Shows details of a configuration, associated cognitive sources and embeddings as well as experiments.
 The basic view shows general configuration properties (editable by `config open`) and lists cognitive sources and embeddings/random baselines (without information about how they are paired):